Jonas1312/knowledge-base/base/science-tech-maths/image-processing/image-losses/image-losses.md

 ## Why does L2 reconstruction loss yield blurry images?

-It is generally known that L2 reconstruction loss found in generative models yields blurrier images than e.g. adversarial loss.
-But why?

 In generative modeling, especially in vision, it is a well known observation that using $L_2$ loss function yields blurry images.
 But how can we explain this, not empirically, but intuitively?

 We look at the foundation first. $L_2$ loss is defined as: